tzvetkov75/webradio_rasberry/README.md

 ### Materials
 - You need two push button, like for example ![Button1](https://www.amazon.de/RUNCCI-spst-drucktastenschalter-momentary-Verriegelung-drucktastenschalter/dp/B07N1N1T7R/) or![Button](https://www.conrad.de/de/p/tru-components-tc-mt312bl-drucktaster-tastend-1-st-1589485.html)
 - Jumper wires with connectors for the Rasberry PI
 - Wooden board for the front.
-It must be nice one, lile using wine wooden box
+It must be nice one, like using wine wooden box
 - Corks for side decoration
 - Rasberry PI, OS on SD Card, HDMI, power and LAN cable